hjadmz/adaptive-prompt-optimizer/README.md

 > [!NOTE]
 > This repository is a **stable reference**.
 Forks for derivatives are welcome; direct edits may reduce reliability.

-- Protocol, not software — portable across platforms and models
-- Minimal surface — README and `FRAMEWORK.md` are the source of truth
-- Light/dark assets — banners/diagrams switch with appearance

 ## License